saloonapp/saloon-app/README.md

 ## TODO

+- public chat rooms
+    - only show near messages (no filtering yet)
 - add warning when register (early beta => all data may be deleted)
-- public chat rooms

 ## Resources